 To spur additional light-duty passenger vehicle deployment, the Energy Innovation Scenario uses the model's electric vehicle sales performance standard, analogous to an existing California policy known as the zero emission vehicle mandate.
 Leaving aside current policy details, which include complications such as partial credits for hybrid vehicles, the policy in the model requires automakers to steadily ramp up electric vehicle sales.
-As specified in the recommended package, the policy ratchets up in strength to reach 80 percent of new sales in 2030, leading to roughly 7.5 million zero emission light-duty passenger vehicles in the California fleet overall, compared to 5 million under the Current Trajectory Scenario.
+As specified in the recommended package, the policy ratchets up in strength to reach 75 percent of new sales in 2030, leading to roughly 7.5 million zero emission light-duty passenger vehicles in the statewide fleet, compared to 5 million under the Current Trajectory Scenario.

-In the past, federal approvals under the Clean Air Act were requested and received in advance of implementing the state's zero emission vehicle mandate.
+In the past, CARB requested and received federal approval under the Clean Air Act in advance of implementing the state's zero emission vehicle mandate.
 Therefore, the ongoing dispute between the Trump administration and California regarding the state's unique authority to set vehicle emission standards under the federal Clean Air Act affects this recommendation.
 A performance standard, as used in the modeling, may be unavailable in practice, requiring the use of other tools.